-Yes, electricity in Sweden is a bit complex, even for most native Swedes.
-So to help newcomers in Sweden just like you, we've gathered all you need to know about the Swedish electricity market here.
-Find and compare the best electricity company for you, and let there be light!
+Electricity in Sweden can be a bit complex, even for most native Swedes.
+So to help newcomers in Sweden just like you, we've gathered all you need to know about the Swedish electricity market right here.
+Let there be light!

 Tip!
 Check out our article How To Sign Up For Electricity in Sweden: A Step-By-Step Guide covering all the steps involved in the process of signing up for a Swedish energy contract.

-Telinet Energi was founded in Norway in 2003 and expanded to Sweden in 2009, with a focus on sustainability and environmental responsibility from the very beginning.
-Their guiding principles are simple: always affordable, always green, always easy.
-They offer a variety of electricity plans, including variable, fixed, and hourly rate contracts.
+Telinet Energi offer a variety of electricity plans, including variable, fixed, and hourly rate contracts.
 With the Telinet app, you can easily track both your electricity usage and costs in real time.

 Understanding the Swedish electricity market can be quite complex.
 Electricity grid this, electricity trade that.
 Two invoices each month?
 Confusing, right?
 We get it — we experienced it ourselves even as native Swedes when we left the nest and faced the realities of adulthood.
 Luckily for us, after years of experience working with subscription management for electricity, we now know all there is to know (well, almost).
 And luckily for you, we are here to help!
-We aim to make it as easy as possible for you as a newcomer in Sweden to grasp the basics and help you find the best and most affordable electricity contract for your home.
 Let's start with an essential concept: Electricity Grid (“Elnät”) vs. Electricity Trade (“Elhandel”).

 Important to know: If you haven't signed up for an electricity trade contract when moving in, or moving to a new grid region, you will automatically receive a designated electricity contract (“Anvisningsavtal”) from your grid provider.
 These contracts are typically more expensive, like r-e-a-l-l-y expensive, so it is advisable to actively choose a separate electricity trade provider to secure a better price.
 This can be done in advance, but you can also do it once you’ve moved into your new place.